Metric geometry of locally compact groups: Topological amalgamated products and HNN-extensions

-The original articles are \cite{Schr--27} for amalgamated products and \cite{HiNN--49} for HNN extensions.
+The original articles are \cite{Schr--27} for amalgamated products and \cite{HiNN--49} for HNN-extensions.
 A standard reference is \cite[Chapter IV, \S~2]{LySc--77}.
 The two notions are particular cases of a more general notion, fundamental groups of graphs of groups, which is one of the main subjects in \cite{Serr--70}.

 .2cm

 (1) Consider two groups $A, B$, a subgroup $C$ of $A$, and an isomorphism $\varphi$ of $C$ onto a subgroup of $B$.
 There exists a group $G$, well-defined up to canonical isomorphisms, and two monomorphisms $\iota_A : A \lhook\joinrel\relbar\joinrel\rightarrow G$, $\iota_B : B \lhook\joinrel\relbar\joinrel\rightarrow G$, such that the following ``universal property'' holds: